IBIA: An Incremental Build-Infer-Approximate Framework for Approximate Inference of Partition Function: Proofs

 \textbf{\underline{Propositions based on Algorithm~\ref{alg:ApproximateCTF}:}} Propositions~\ref{pr:approx1} to~\ref{pr:approx4} are based on the proposed approximation algorithm (Algorithm~\ref{alg:ApproximateCTF}) and Equations~\ref{eq:exact} and~\ref{eqn:localMarg}.
 We use $CTF_k$ to represent the input CTF to the algorithm and $CTF_{k,a}$ to represent the output of the algorithm. $CTF_k$ is a valid and calibrated CTF.
 IV denotes the set of interface variables (refer Definition~\ref{def:iv}) in $CTF_k$.
 All line numbers in these propositions refer to Algorithm~\ref{alg:ApproximateCTF}. \\ \\ \textbf{Proposition~\ref{pr:approx1}} All CTs in the approximate CTF, $CTF_{k,a}$, are valid CTs. \begin{proof} $CTF_{k,a}$ is initialized as $MSG[IV]$. $MSG[IV]$ is the minimal subgraph corresponding to the IVs (see Definition~\ref{def:msg}).
 Since all CTs in $CTF_{k}$ are valid, any connected subtree in $CTF_{k}$ is also valid.
 We now argue that all CTs in $CTF_{k,a}$ obtained after marginalization steps satisfy all properties of a valid CT. \begin{itemize} \item It contains only maximal cliques.\\ Any non-maximal clique generated in the exact and local marginalization step is removed (lines 7 and 19). \item It contains disjoint trees.\\ In the exact marginalization step, no loops are introduced since the neighbors of the collapsed and the non-maximal cliques are reconnected to $CTF_{k,a}$ so that connectivity of the CTs is preserved (lines 7 and 9).
 The local marginalization step only involves marginalization of variables from individual cliques and sepsets (line 18) and therefore does not alter the tree structure of the CTs in the CTF. \item It satisfies RIP. \\ In the exact marginalization step, neighbors of all cliques that are collapsed are connected to the collapsed clique via corresponding sepsets and thus, RIP is satisfied.
 In the local marginalization step, variables are retained in a single connected subtree of $CTF_{k}$ (line 17-18).
 Also, in both steps, neighbors of non-maximal cliques which are removed are connected to the containing cliques with the same sepsets.
 Therefore, RIP is satisfied. \end{itemize} \end{proof}

-\textbf{Proposition~\ref{pr:approx3}} All CTs in the approximate CTF, $CTF_{k,a}$, are calibrated. \begin{proof} In a calibrated CT, all adjacent cliques agree on the marginals over the sepset variables (see Equation~\ref{eq:calibratedCT}). $CTF_{k,a}$ is obtained from $CTF_{k}$, which is calibrated.
+\textbf{Proposition~\ref{pr:approx3}} All CTs in the approximate CTF, $CTF_{k,a}$, are calibrated. \begin{proof} In a calibrated CT, all adjacent cliques agree on the marginals over the sepset variables (see Equation~\ref{eq:calibratedCT}). $CTF_{k,a}$ is obtained from $CTF_k$, which is calibrated.
 After exact marginalization, all the clique and sepset beliefs are preserved.
 Therefore, the resultant CTF is also calibrated.
-Let $C_i$ and $C_j$ be two adjacent cliques with sepset $S_{i,j}$ in $CTF_k$.
-After local marginalization of a variable $v$, we get the corresponding cliques $C_i'$ and $C_j'$ with sepset $S_{i,j}'$ in $CTF_{k,a}$, with the following beliefs (see Equation~\ref{eqn:localMarg}).
+For the local marginalization step, let $v$ be the variable that is locally marginalized from adjacent cliques $C_i$ and $C_j$ with sepset $S_{i,j}$ in $CTF_k$.
+After local marginalization of variable $v$, we get the corresponding cliques $C_i'$ and $C_j'$ with sepset $S_{i,j}'$ in $CTF_{k,a}$, with the following beliefs (see Equation~\ref{eqn:localMarg}).

 Here, $D_v$ is the domain of variable $v$.
 Since the result is invariant with respect to the order in which variables are summed out, we have